pingcap/docs/.vaunt/add-tidb-docs-dash-badge.md

 TiDB Docs Dash badges are granted via [Vaunt](https://vaunt.dev/), a developer relations platform that aims to empower and grow developer communities.

-You can also use Vaunt to showcase your contributions to open-source projects as follows:
+You can use additional Vaunt features to showcase your contributions to other open source projects as follows:

 - Integrate your developer card